-6.2 COVID-19 specific Occupational Health and Safety
+6.2 COVID-19 SPECIFIC OCCUPATIONAL HEALTH AND SAFETY

-These provisions will apply for: Direct workers, contracted workers, primary supply workers and community workers.
+These provisions will apply for: Direct workers, contracted workers, and community workers.

-- The health conditions of the workers will be assessed prior to engaging them in the Project, and sick workers will be refused entry to the office premises. - Entry/exit to site or the workplace will be minimized, and measures will be put in place to limit contact between workers and the community/public. - Trainings for workers on hygiene and other preventative measures will be carried out, and a communication strategy for regular updates on COVID-19. - Adjustments will be made to work practices to reduce the number of workers and increase social distancing. - Procedure to follow if a worker becomes sick (following WHO guidelines), will be instituted and followed up. - Adequate supplies of PPE (masks); hand washing facility, soap and/or alcohol-based sanitizer, will be made available at the office premises/worksites.
+- The health conditions of the workers will be assessed prior to engaging them in the Project, and sick workers will be refused entry to the office premises. - Entry/exit to site or the workplace will be minimized, and measures will be put in place to limit contact between workers and the community/public. - Trainings for workers on hygiene and other preventative measures will be carried out, and a communication strategy for regular updates on COVID-19. - Adjustments will be made to work practices to reduce the number of workers and increase social distancing. - Procedure to follow if a worker becomes sick (following WHO guidelines), will be instituted, and followed up. - Adequate supplies of PPE (masks); hand washing facility, soap and/or alcohol-based sanitizer, will be made available at the office premises/worksites.

-6.3 Community Workers
+6.3 COMMUNITY WORKERS

-Community workers are members of the community who are recruited by the contractor in selection process, in collaboration with SFD and PWP and the elected community committee of the subproject.
-Community workers are divided into skilled and unskilled workers to work on the community asset as

-Community Health Volunteers (CHVs).
+Community workers are members of the community who are recruited by the contractor, in collaboration in selection process with IP and elected community committee of the sub-project, community workers are divided into skilled or unskilled workers to work in providing the community asset and as Community Health Volunteers (CHVs).
 Community workers are voluntary workers for a wage of cash for work, they cannot be employed or forced or hostage labor.
 As the project objectives include providing temporary employment and economic opportunities for the vulnerable communities, the Project defined a minimum of 50% of labor to be recruited from the local communities.
 These workers are recruited by the contractor based on Daily Wages as per the current local market rates.
 The contractor is obliged by the Contract to provide the necessary Insurances, OHS Measures, Emergency Response Plans for accidents to ensure protection of workers.
 The Contractor is encouraged to recruit women labor from the community to the extent possible for work and timings that are suitable for female workers.
 The contractor will not perform any sort of discrimination in recruiting workers from the local communities and will include IDPs and marginalized groups if any within the communities.